barter-rs/barter-integration-rs/README.md

 Barter-Integration is a high-performance, low-level, configurable framework for composing flexible web integrations.

+### RestClient
+**(sync private & public Http communication)**

+At a high level, a `RestClient` is has a few major components that allow it to execute `RestRequests`:
+* `RequestSigner` with configurable signing logic on the target API.
+* `HttpParser` that translates API specific responses into the desired output types.

 ### ExchangeStream
 **(async communication using streaming protocols such as WebSocket and FIX)**